parvpatodia/smartspace_memory_agent/README.md

 Parv Patodia

-San Francisco, California.
-Master's student focused on building production grade AI systems.
+San Jose, California.
+Master's student focused on building production-grade AI systems.
 Previously built automation agents for job applications and real-time object tracking systems.
 Experienced with PyTorch, FastAPI, and full-stack deployment.
 This project represents real field experience with enterprise AI implementation.
+I love to break ankles in basketball and badminton!

+Dishaa Bornare

+San Jose, California.
+Master's student in Data Science.
+I come from an applied statistics and analytics background with a strong foundation in ML and AI.
+Apart from research and studies, I enjoy swimming and hiking!

 **Key Features**